A mixture of distributed lag non-linear models to account for spatially heterogeneous exposure-lag-response associations: Case study

 First, we fitted the standard DLNM to the COVID-19 case counts in Belgian municipalities.
 Following \cite{rutten2025lagged}, we considered lagged effects up to 8 weeks for BC levels, natural splines with two equally spaced knots for the exposure dimension (3 parameters), and one knot plus an intercept for the lag dimension (3 parameters).
 This specification results in a $\boldsymbol{\eta}$ vector of length 9.
 The inference is conducted through a single MCMC chain of length 80000 with a burn-in period of length 40000 and a thinning of 10.

-Figure \ref{fig:contour} presents the contour plot corresponding to the estimated exposure–lag-response association.
+Figure \ref{fig:contour} presents the contour plot corresponding to the estimated exposure-lag-response association.
 The relative risk surface was obtained using the \texttt{crosspred} function from the \texttt{dlnm} package.
-Specifically, the posterior mean of $\boldsymbol{\eta}$ was supplied as the \texttt{coef} parameter, while the posterior variance–covariance matrix of the parameters within $\boldsymbol{\eta}$ was provided as the \texttt{vcov} parameter.
+Specifically, the posterior mean of $\boldsymbol{\eta}$ was supplied as the \texttt{coef} parameter, while the posterior variance-covariance matrix of the parameters within $\boldsymbol{\eta}$ was provided as the \texttt{vcov} parameter.
 The figure shows that the highest relative risk values concentrate at high BC levels, with a temporal lag of 3–5 weeks.
 A smaller increase in risk is also observed for moderate pollutant levels at short lags (1 week).

 Figure \ref{fig:spatiotemporal} summarizes the estimated spatial and temporal effects.
 In Figure \ref{fig:spatiotemporal_a}, a spatial gradient can be observed towards the southeast, indicating higher infection levels in those municipalities, unrelated to pollutant exposure.
 This suggests the presence of unobserved covariates not accounted for in the model.
 Regarding temporal random effects, Figure \ref{fig:spatiotemporal_b} displays the estimated $\gamma_t$ terms with their associated credible bands.
 This plot captures the temporal dynamics of incidence levels during the study period, highlighting distinct peaks at specific points in time.
 Overall, the analysis closely replicates the findings reported by \cite{rutten2025lagged}.